Visiting the Farm

 Are there restrooms?

-No, but the Kum & Go at the Tiffin I-80 exit has nice restrooms.
-We’re considering adding a composting toilet to the barn, but we’re not there yet.
+Not yet, but the Kum & Go at the Tiffin I-80 exit has nice restrooms.
+This year, we’ll be adding an outhouse with a composting toilet.

 Why pick my own when I can buy them at the store?